 Whilst English law gives a person (testator) free choice how to distribute their estate after their death, France has a concept of forced heirship, protecting close family members, such as children, from being completely disinherited.

 If the local laws are not considered and catered for in a Will (where applicable), it can lead to upset for loved ones following a death, at a time when emotions are already fragile.
-Better to understand the position now and make sure that your Will is drafted in the best way for you.
+Better to understand your position now and make sure that your Will is drafted in the best way for you.

 A Will review is particularly important now, in light of the EU Succession Regulation, known as Brussels IV.
 It has significant impact on the way estates will be distributed and administered where there is some connection with an EU country.
 Our experts in French succession law will guide you through the process.